acumos/system-integration/docs/z2a/installation-guide.rst

 It is assumed that the user who is performing this installation:

-* is familiar with Linux (i.e. directory creation, shell script execution, editing files, reading log files etc.)
+* is familiar with Linux (i.e. directory creation, shell script execution, editing files using Linux editors, reading log files etc.)
 * has `sudo` access (elevated privileges) to the VM where the installation will occur (Flow-1)
 * has `sudo` access (elevated privileges) to the VM where the installation